breytex/ts-react-graphql-kotlin-docker/README.md

 $ docker-compose up
 ```

-Open [localdev.net](localdev.net) in your browser :)
+Open [localhost](localhost) in your browser :)

 ## Random tips

-* work on the mongodb schema at //TODO
 * use the mongod cli or a gui (like `brew cask install robo-3t`) to dive into the database
 * username: graphql
 * password: yoga123
 * password: graphqldb
 * localhost:27017
 * can be changed in docker-compose.yml
-    * work on the graphQL schema at //TODO
+* work on the graphQL/mongodb schema at `backend/src/main/java/eu/darken/backend/webserver/graphql/schemas/hello`
-    * go to http://localdev.net/api/playground //TODO to try out stuff with your graphql api

 ## Todos